HadiFadl/BIGQA/README.md

 A DerivedMeasure class that contains all metadata of the derived measure and the measured score

-### F:BIGDQ.dt

-This DataTable is only used to evaluate data quality rules using DataTable.Compute() function

 ### M:BIGDQ.Evaluate(quality_rule, element, value)

 A function used to evaluate a given data quality rule for a specific element value